 Act Two: He swiped a tasteful of potatoes with the tip of his little finger, then air-smacked his lips, tasting in turn for smoothness, creaminess and saltiness.
 In the next minutes, he would add what sure looked like equal measures of butter and cream – making my young eyes widen and later, my nutrition-conscious eyes wince – and plenty of salt and pepper.

-Is it any wonder I have celestial standards when it comes to mashed potatoes?
-No ‘diet’ mashed potatoes here, thank you, at least not for special occasions.
+So it it any wonder I have celestial standards when it comes to mashed potatoes?
+No "diet" mashed potatoes here, thank you, at least not for special occasions.
 So when my dad’s not around to make the potatoes, I turn to these wonderful make-ahead mashed potatoes.
 The butter, cream cheese and sour cream combine in a smooth consistency (with a few lumps of potato!) and reveal a certain earthy sweetness when the potatoes are made a day ahead.

 Time to table: 50 minutes